JCentercreation/javiercarrilloblog.com/_posts/2022-04-15-SwiftAsyncAwait.markdown

     <span class="hljs-keyword">return</span> image
 }</code></pre>

-The first thing you could realize about code above is how simple it is, just a few lines of code.
-As you may noticed, when defining an asynchronous functions are followed by `async`, and when instantiated are after an `await`.
+The first thing you could realize about is how simple it is, just a few lines of code.
+As you may noticed, when defining an asynchronous functions these are followed by `async`, and when instantiated them they are after an `await`.
 So with async/await we can bring two great advantages to our code:
 - It is simple and easier to follow.
-- Let our code to throw error properly.
+- Proper errors handling.

 <br>
 <h3 style="color: #403F3F">Properties and Sequences</h3>

 As you may notice, the asynchronous function called `prepareImageAsyncAwait` is an extended method for UIImage class, and as I coded it...it does really nothing.
 That was just an example to show you how asynchronous functions must be defined and instantiated, but lets do that properly.

 We are going to define `prepareImageAsyncAwait` as an extended property of UIImage class rather than a method.
-Is it possible ti define asynchronous properties?
-The answer is: defenetly, and async/await is very handy for this purpose.
+Is it possible to define asynchronous properties?
+The answer is: defenetly yes, and async/await is very handy for this purpose.

 <style>.hljs-quote{color:#7F8C98;}.hljs-string{color:#FF8170;}.hljs-link{color:#DABAFF;}.hljs-comment{color:#7F8C98;}.hljs-params{color:#ACF2E4;}.hljs-builtin-name{color: #B281EB;}.hljs-built_in{color: #B281EB;}.hljs-emphasis{font-style:italic;}.hljs-selector-tag{color:#FF7AB2;}.hljs-bullet{color:#FF8170;}.hljs-number{color: #D9C97C;}.hljs-attribute{color:#DABAFF;}.hljs-addition{color:#FF8170;}.hljs-meta{color:#B281EB;}.hljs-tag{color:#DABAFF;}.hljs-function{color:#6BDFFF;}.hljs-section{color:#6BDFFF;}.hljs{padding:0.5em;display:block;color:#E0E0E0;}.hljs-title{color:#6BDFFF;}.hljs-selector-class{color:#DABAFF;}.hljs-strong{font-weight:bold;}.hljs-symbol{color:#FF8170;}.hljs-template-variable{color:#DABAFF;}.hljs-class{color:#6BDFFF;}.hljs-selector-id{color:#DABAFF;}.hljs-literal{color: #B281EB;}.hljs-deletion{color:#DABAFF;}.hljs-type{color:#ACF2E4;}.hljs-keyword{color:#FF7AB2;}.hljs-name{color:#DABAFF;}.hljs-regexp{color:#DABAFF;}.hljs-variable{color:#DABAFF;}</style>